Cisco Desk Phone 9800 series

 Users want it to be easy to find a space and have a personalized experience.

-IT is faced with many technologies to create a solution, such as – desk reservation devices, visual indicators, and sensors to help monitor desk utilization.
+IT is faced with many technologies to monitor desk usage and booking such as – desk reservation devices, visual indicators, and sensors, but lack a single turn key solution.

 If you confuse, you’ll lose

-A decade old portfolio without oversight resulted in a complex, niche in a niche lineup of a dozen unique devices that is confusing to customers, ultimately not satisfying the user and their needs.
+A decade old portfolio without oversight resulted in a complex, niche in a niche lineup of 30 unique devices that is confusing to customers, ultimately not satisfying the user and their needs.

-Create a scalable design language that will work over multiple product sizes.
+Create a scalable design identity that will work over multiple product sizes.

 Detail for sustainable practices and contribute to circular economy.

-Manage mass to reduce material use and introduce a layered approach to form and assembly.
+Manage mass to reduce material use and introduce a modular approach to form and assembly.

 Problem

-Declining sales and a changing work environment requires the phone to evolve- by solving the challenges of flexible hot-desking and outdated user experiences by delivering a secure, sustainable, phone that integrates meetings, calls, and personalization into one device.
+Declining sales and a changing work environment requires the phone to evolve, by solving the challenges of flexible hot-desking and outdated user experiences by integrating meetings, calls, and desk personalization into one device.

 Task

-I was responsible for leading the entire design effort; from design program management to ideation to DFM with multiple suppliers to assure consistent execution for all product SKUs.
+I was responsible for leading the entire design effort; from ideation to design program management through DFM with multiple suppliers to assure consistent execution for all product SKUs.

 Action

-I led 3 designers through ideation, finalized the design, developed production CAD, and collaborated with mechanical, acoustic, and UX teams to meet acoustic SPL, cosmetic, LED, and key behavior targets.
+I led 3 designers through ideation, finalized the design, developed master CAD, and collaborated with mechanical, acoustic, and UX teams to meet acoustic SPL, cosmetic, LED, and key behavior targets.

 Result

-This device revived the phone lineup with large orders and improved return to office for employees and admins.
-Customers were impressed with the UX improvements and design.
+This device revived the phone lineup with large orders and improved return to office experiences for employees and admins.
+Customers were impressed with the UX improvements and design language.

 750K